StratusGrid/terraform-aws-ecs-fargate-codepipeline/README.md

 ## Changes
 - Removed pipeline
 - Changed some variables to be more accurately named
+- Made log retention optional with a 30 day default

 ## TODO
+- Create this in our dev environment to help test.
 - Add in role creation that takes a policy and trusted account(s) it should allow to deploy the clusters
 - Add in other codedeploy strategies?
 - Pull out bucket creation so it can be centralized as needed?
 Otherwise, have the bucket trust the accounts you are trusting for codedeploy iam
 - Output a map that is everything needed for the codepipeline module
+- Add in better defaults functionality with the inputs file? https://www.terraform.io/language/functions/defaults
+- Update readme and examples
+- Move autoscaling into the module

 ## CodePipeline Module Inputs
 - Should take a map of environments with the following attributes